 A Somaliland Council delegation consisting of 3 members (Mohamed I Egal, Garaad Ali Garaad Jama and Haji Ibrahim Nur with Lieutenant Abdillahi Aden ‘Congo’ as an overall security observer and advisor left for Mogadishu for discussion with the Government of Abdillahi Essa Mohamoud in the South which was the last government in the trusteeship period of 1956-1960).
 Matters developed in rapidity.
 The public anxiety pushed the leaders more to forge the union with the Somalis in the South.
 The Somaliland delegation was under extreme pressures from the public.
 They were instructed to bring a positive response (the union) back on their return from the South.
 Therefore, the overwhelming emotionally charged population in the Protectorate was the force behind that dictated the union deal with no strings attached to it.
 The main agenda was the union without the attachment of conditions or strings.

 On 2 May 1960, the Somaliland cabinet led by Mohamed Ibrahim Egal left for a ten-day constitutional conference in London to meet their British counterparts.
-The members of the delegation composed of the following members: Mohamed Haji Ibrahim Egal, Minister of Local Government and leader of Government Business; Ali Garad Jama, Minister of Communications and Works; Haji Ibrahim Nur, Minister of Social Services; and Ahmed Haji Duale, Minister of Natural Resources.
+The members of the delegation were composed of the following members: Mohamed Haji Ibrahim Egal, Minister of Local Government and Leader of Government Business; Ali Garad Jama, Minister of Communications and Works; Haji Ibrahim Nur, Minister of Social Services; and Ahmed Haji Duale, Minister of Natural Resources.
 The delegation was accompanied by a legal Advisor, Mr. Neil Lawson, and the Governor of the Protectorate, Sir Douglas Hall (K.C.M.G) and Mohamoud Abdi Arraleh (Secretary to the delegation).
 The Colonial Office was represented by Ian Macleod; D.B.
 Hall; and H.C.F Wilks (Secretary).

 The Somaliland delegation requested for independence.
 On 12 May 1960, a date was agreed and set for the independence of Somaliland protectorate to be on 26 June 1960.
 An agreement was signed on the day as an acceptable proposal.
 This date marks a historical time and a characteristic landmark for the people of Somaliland.